In the novel “The Alchemist”, Brazilian Novelist Paulo Coelho said “when you want something, all the universe conspires in helping you to achieve it.”

 Dhauli is the grandfather of Kalinga Art.
 Or in other words Dhauli was the ceremonial beging of Kalinga Art.

-My next destination was to go to the peace pagoda.
+My next destination was the peace pagoda.
 It was just 300 meters far from the Ashokan Monument but this time I had to trek to the top of Dhaulagiri Hill.
 I had no issue to trek but suddenly a police van was coming on that way.
 I asked for lift.
 The old police man agreed and he took me to the peace pagoda.

 Vishwa Shanti Stupa -Dhaula Giri: